xzel23/utility/README.md

 ## Changes

+### 12.2.1

+- add LangUtil.require...() overloads for double and float arguments
+- LangUtil.isBetween() will throw IllegalArgumentsException when an invalid intervall is specified instead of using an assertion

 ### 12.2

 - support for options that prevent validation when present, i. e., to pass a help flag without the parser throwing